ACS Urban Titu: History

-Urban was spared from relegation and appointed Mihai Dinu as the new head coach for the 2017–18 season, but in the fall of 2017, the team withdrew from Liga III after the owners reacted to match-fixing involving the betting mafia.
-The club was re-established the following season in Liga V – Dâmbovița County, the fifth tier of Romanian football league system and the second at county level, and secured promotion to Liga IV – Dâmbovița County by winning the West Series.
+Urban was spared from relegation and appointed Mihai Dinu as the new head coach for the 2017–18 season, but in the fall of 2017, the team withdrew from Liga III after the owners reacted to match-fixing involving the betting mafia, and continued its activity the following season in Liga V – Dâmbovița County, the fifth tier of Romanian football league system and the second at county level, and secured promotion to Liga IV – Dâmbovița County by winning the West Series.

 The 2019–20 season was suspended in March 2020 due to the COVID-19 pandemic, with Urban sitting in 5th place.
-In the 2021–22 season, the first full season post-pandemic, Urban finished 8th, followed by a 3rd-place finish in the 2022–23 campaign.
-In the 2023–24 season, Urban Titu earned promotion to Liga III under the leadership of Marian Vătavu, winning the county title and the promotion play-off against Metropolitan Ișalnița, the Dolj County winner, with a double 3–0 victory.
+In the 2021–22 season, the first full season post-pandemic, Urban finished 8th.
+Laurențiu Cristea was appointed head coach for the 2022–23 campaign but left the team in March 2023, with Ciprian Dicu replacing him as player-coach and leading Urban to a 3rd-place finish.

+In the 2023–24 season, Florin Anton took charge but was dismissed after nineteen rounds and replaced by Marian Vătavu, under whose leadership Urban Titu earned promotion to Liga III by winning the county title and the promotion play-off against Metropolitan Ișalnița, the Dolj County winner, with a double 3–0 victory.
+Urban also won the Cupa României – Dâmbovița County phase after a 3–0 win against Recolta Gura Șuții.
+The squad included, among others, Curiman, Dicu, Toader, Logofătu, Vlad, Vasilescu, Bucur, Vîrtej, Verdeș, C. Șerban, Manda, Istrate, Stoica, Răuță, Sima, Moțoi, Tudorache, A. Ilie, Lițoiu, and Manole.

+Following the promotion, Marius Rotaru was appointed as the new head coach and guided Urban to a 4th-place finish after the regular season and play-out stages of Series V in the 2024–25 campaign.